Proyce19/complete-python-course/README.md

 # Install virtual environment in the root of the project
-python3 -m venv venv or python -m venv venv
+python3 -m venv venv or python -m venv venv (if you have it installed on your machine)

 # Activate virtual environment
 - Linux and MacOS: